nacht29/Python-tools-for-Google/docs/api.md

 ```

 #### **Use case:**
-Generate access token based on OAuth2 Client credentials.
+Generate an access token based on OAuth2 client credentials.
 The token is used for authentication when sending API requests.

 #### **Return value:**
 - Type: string
-- Returns a string acces token to be used when sending API requests.
+- Returns a string access token to be used when sending API requests.

 ---